SAMSUNYUJUN/BuildLLM_from_scratch/README.md

 # Tiny Char-GPT

+This project aims at structuring the simple GPT that is written by Andrej Karpathy into the modern LLM file splitting structure.
+By look at this project, you will get a basic understanding on what each part of the LLM is doing, and what each of the json file is about when you downloading a LLM from hugging face.

 This is a tiny character-level GPT model trained on `input.txt` (typically the Tiny Shakespeare corpus).
 Code is split into the following files: